HWcoms/Blessing-AI/README.md

 Wait for loading, when loading is done, program says ```'record ready...'```
 Then, hold 'v' key while speaking through your mic.
-If you release the key program detect your voice to text and AI will speak in Japanese(Translate with Naver Papago API) what you said - I'll use Language model to make chatbot AI later (TODO)
+If you release the key program detect your voice to text and AI will reply
+currently, it won't working because there's no character's information and ChatLog file In this repository. but will be fix In future (TODO)
 Currently, you can only use record while record is ready, I'll update it later that can able to listen your voice any state.
 (TODO)

 ## License